What The Payroll Tax Deferral Really Means for Your Paycheck

-If your employer is participating, you should see your paycheck increase through the end of 2020.
+If your employer participated, you should have seen your paycheck increase by the end of 2020.

-Your paycheck will only increase if you make less than $4,000 per bi-weekly pay period.
+Your paycheck increased only if you made less than $4,000 per bi-weekly pay period.
 This equates to roughly $104,000 per year.

-If your employer is not participating, your paycheck will remain the same assuming nothing else changes.
+If your employer was not participating, your paycheck should have remained the same assuming nothing else changed.

 What Should You Do If Your Company Is Participating?

-If your employer is participating, the first thing you should do is understand how this impacts you.
+If your employer participated, the first thing you should do is understand how this impacts you.

-Until the end of 2020, your paycheck will be bigger as long as you make less than $4,000 per bi-weekly pay period.
+Until the end of 2020, your paycheck would have been bigger as long as you made less than $4,000 per bi-weekly pay period.
 This seems like a good thing.